surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 ##  World chart

- It displays the data grouped by specific country and at the same time the grouped data regions are highlighted in the map.
+ It displays the data grouped by specific country and at the same time highlights the grouped data regions in the map.

 **6.** Choose chart type **World** from drop down list.

- > **Note :** The values you want to define in world chart, should be defined in model section.
+ > **Note :** The values you want to define in world chartshould be defined in model section.
 On defining in model the data field values will be displayed here.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/b4d06a116e6f5919fd87b2e6d003a889f0f2f0fd/images/New_version5/UD_Visualization_Types&Settings_Image8.png)